prrvchr/jdbcDriverOOo/README.md

 - Integration of SQLite JDBC version 3.42.0.0.

+- It is possible to display or not the system tables in: **Tools -> Options -> Base drivers -> JDBC Driver -> UNO drivers settings -> Show system tables**

+- It is possible to disallow the use of updatable resultset in: **Tools -> Options -> Base drivers -> JDBC Driver -> UNO drivers settings -> Use bookmarks**

+- Many corrections have been made to make the extension [SQLiteOOo][51] functional.

 ### What remains to be done for version 1.0.1:

 - Add new languages for internationalization...